kaurkuldeep22/kaurkuldeep22.github.io/readme.md

 # Kuldeep Kaur
-### Login page: It includes login and registration .Customers can login  their account and create a new account.
+### Login page: It includes login and registration .Customers can login  their account and create a new account.(login.html)
-JavaScript:
+JavaScript:(login.js)
 * to display message if Username is null
 * to display message if length is less than 5 and greater than 15.
 * to display message if username is not matched with given regular expressoin.